I Spent an Afternoon With an Aritzia Stylist—My Spring Wardrobe Has Never Looked Better

 Outfit 1

-For this look., my Style Advisor and I wanted to experiment with layering, playing with outerwear worn or slug around my waist.
-I became obsessed with these cotton Oberlin pants—so much so I picked up a pair in every color.
-The bomber jacket is one of Aritzia's best-selling styles, so it made sense that I instantly fell in love with it, too.
+For this look, my style advisor and I wanted to experiment with layering, playing with outerwear worn or slung around my waist.
+I became obsessed with these cotton Oberlin pants—so much so that I picked up a pair in every color.
+The bomber jacket is one of Aritzia's best-selling styles, so it made sense that I instantly fell in love with it too.

 Outfit 2